-The quality focus is on the soundness of proofs, tool qualification, and correspondence between the verified model and the implemented system, with clear assumption traceability and coverage of critical properties.
+The quality focus is on the soundness of proofs, tool qualification, and the correspondence between the verified model and the implemented system, with clear traceability of assumptions and coverage of critical properties.

 \textbf{Operational and field data }